MileHacker Logo

 Efficient Navigation

-Use maps on your phone, learn basic Chinese numbers for courses, and bring small denominations for cash fares.
+Use online maps, learn basic Chinese numbers for tracks, and bring small denominations for cash fares.

 Important Hubs